-- To create a hyperlink: Highlight the text you'd like to turn into a link, select the 🔗 icon, paste the link/URL into the box and click the ADD LINK.
+To create a hyperlink using the editor: Highlight the text you'd like to turn into a link, select the 🔗 icon, paste the link/URL into the box and click the ADD LINK.

 To bold text using Markdown, place two asterisks **on either side of the text**.

-- To italicize text: Highlight the text then click the I button.
+To italicize text: Highlight the text then click the I button.
 To italicize text using Markdown, place a single asterisks *on either side of the text*.

 Here's an example of episode notes that have been formatted using Markdown.

 Additional Resources to Help You Get Started:

-- ⚡️ Show Notes Template (Download this .txt file and customize a copy to use for your show notes)
+⚡️ Show Notes Template (Download this .txt file and customize a copy to use for your show notes)

-- Typora (a beautiful free text editor for Mac that I use for all my writing and show notes)
+Typora (a beautiful free text editor for Mac that I use for all my writing and show notes)